AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ### Rule priorities {#rule-priorities}

 Each rule has its own priority, which is necessary when several rules match the request and the filtering system needs to select one of them.
 Priority is measured by a positive integer.
-The higher the priority of a rule, the higher its priority value.
 In the case of a conflict between two rules with the same priority value, it is unspecified which one of them will be chosen.

 #### Priority computation